hsqmlzno1/Transferable-E2E-ABSA/README.md

 # Transferable-E2E-ABSA

+Data and source code for our EMNLP'19 Long paper "".

 ## Task Definition

 **1) E2E-ABSA**: This task aims to jointly learn aspects as well as their sentiments from user reviews, whch can be effectively formulated as an end-to-end sequence labeling problem based on the unified tagging scheme.